Choosing a reef-safe sunscreen that respects the oceans

 If some of you are informed, most people ignore the risk linked to sunscreen.
 Sunscreen is destructive for our underwater world (corals and fish and plankton) and the human body!

 In this blog post, we aim to summarize the situation.
 We are not professional writers, but we collected articles, research, and proven data to prepare this article.
-The goal is to popularize the data to let everyone understand and taking solution for your next holiday
+The goal is to popularize the data to let everyone understand and take solution for your next holiday

 Never forget that every gesture counts!